-GIS activities are part of the activities in this unit.
-These activities make use of ArcGIS Online, an internet GIS service that runs on most browsers.
-If you do not have an an ArcGIS account and would like one you can sign up for a free personal account here.
+GIS investigations are part of many of the activities in this unit.
+These investigations make use of ArcGIS Online, an internet software that runs on most browsers.
+If you do not have an an ArcGIS account and would like to have one you can sign up for a free personal account here.

-The Japanese Internment files are also available to download for ArcGIS Desktop:
+The Japanese Internment Project files are also available to download for ArcGIS Desktop:

 The data and shapefiles in the various map layers are from a variety of sources:

 Shape files from Minnesota Population Center.
 National Historical Geographic Information System: Pre-release Version 0.1.
 Minneapolis, MN: University of Minnesota 2004

 Census data from Historical Census Browser.
 Retrieved February, 2007 from the University of Virginia, Geospatial and Statistical Data Center